+Sustainable

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does no significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be
+The EU Taxonomy

+is a classification system laid down ir Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does no lay down a list of socially sustainable economic activities Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.